Pokhara to Jomsom Muktinath Jeep Tour Booking Book Now

 Choser Sky Jhong Cave and Valley

 Mustang Valley is full of nomadic caves.
 Choser Sky Jhong Cave is one of the ancient caves among the 10,000 caves in this region.
-It is a multi-storied cave that links the myth of the mid-century.
+It is a multi-storied cave that links to the myth of the mid-century.
 Inside the cave, there are several rooms, where you will see proof of human beings living inside the cave in history.

 Milarepa Cave Manang

 Manang Milarepa Cave is an exciting and significant pilgrimage destination for the Buddhist tour.
-Maha Siddhi Guru Milarepa, a singer, and a poet meditated in the cave, which has a rich link with the life story of Saint Milarepa.
+Maha Siddhi Guru Milarepa, a singer and a poet, meditated in the cave, which has a rich link with the life story of Saint Milarepa.

 Milarepa Cave Sankhu